Multicritical random partitions: Toeplitz determinants and unitary matrix integrals

 Another consequence of the above lemma is the fact, mentioned in Theorem~\ref{thm:edge_o}, that $\P^\o$ is invariant under conjugation.

 When we specialize Proposition~\ref{prop:unit_2} to the multicritical measures $\P^\oe_{n,\theta}$ of Theorem~\ref{thm:edge_oe}, then the right-hand side of~\eqref{eq:unit_2} matches, up to a change of variable $U \to -U$, the multicritical unitary matrix integrals of Periwal and Shevitz~\cite{ps90}.
 Indeed, the derivative $V'_k(z)$ given on p.~737 of \emph{op.\ cit.}\ is proportional to $V'(z)$ for $k=n$ in our present notations, and the proportionality constant can be reabsorbed in $\theta$.
-It seems that the case of an odd multicritical potential was not considered in their paper.